joelbarreto/cvn/content/en/posts/founders-message.md

 +++
 date = '2025-02-08T13:10:50-08:00'
-draft = false
+draft = true
 title = 'Founders Message'
-description = "Elevating Happiness for All" featured_image = "/images/rodrigo-soares-8BFWBUkSqQo-unsplash.jpg"
+description = "How I came to think of starting Caring Valley" featured_image = "/images/rodrigo-soares-8BFWBUkSqQo-unsplash.jpg" tags = ["founders"]
-tags = ["valley"]
 +++

+ For many years I was contemplating doing something to help eveyone lead happier lives.<!--more--> And it all came down to an undertanding that happiness was relative to where you are in your life.
+It less to do with wealth and more to do with mental well being.
+I came to realise that for most of us, other people in our lives had the most impact on own own happiness both up and down.
+And even we had good family and friends our health topped any thing else.
+It just takes a small flu or indigestion to completely throw you off. that the main two causes of unhappiness were sickness and lack of meaningful relationships.

+---

-I asked an AI agent
+One day, I asked an AI agent
-> "what are the basic necesities for humans?"
+> *what are the basic necesities for humans?*

 This is what it told me: